 How does Plan International support young people affected by early and forced marriage?

-Plan International’s Because I am a Girl movement works at local, national and international levels to enable millions of girls to avoid early and forced marriage, stay in school and benefit from a quality education.
+Plan International’s global programme, 18+ (Ending Child, Early and Forced Marriage) works at local, national and international levels to enable millions of girls to avoid marriage, stay in school and decide for themselves whether and when to marry.